richard-scryber/scryber.core/docs/4_styles/12_img_background_reference.rst

 ======================================
-Images as backgrounds and fills
+Images as backgrounds and fills - PD
 ======================================

 Images are also supported on the backgrounds of block level components (see :doc:`component_positioning`),